arachid/clockwize-and-leaderboard/README.md

     201 Created if leaderboard created
     400 BAD Request if the request is malformed

-**Update the score in a specific leaderboard:** Once a match is completed, we send the score to update a specific leaderboard by specifying the leaderboard.
+**Update the score in a specific leaderboard:** Once a match is completed, we send the scores.
+Our backend will have an aggregators to update the affected leaderboards.

-    POST /v1/games/{gameId}/leaderboards/{leaderboardId}
+    POST /v1/games/{gameId}/leaderboards/scores

     Request body: {
     	scores: Scores[]